Wetter (Ruhr) station: History

 The station is located on the Elberfeld–Dortmund line and was opened on 9 March 1849 as a through station by the Bergisch-Märkische Railway Company.
 The original station building, which was built in 1850, was demolished by the Prussian state railways and replaced by the existing building in 1905.

 On 17 March 1920 there was fighting at the station during the Ruhr Uprising, between units of the Ruhr Red Army and a vanguard of the Freikorps Lichtschlag, in response to the Kapp Putsch.
 A plaque commemorates the events.

 In 1994, line S 5 services of the Rhine-Ruhr S-Bahn began operating on the line through the station and regional service N 33 was discontinued.

 Today the station building is no longer used by the railway.
 Instead the city library has been located here since 2007.
 A catering business has also occupied the building since the spring of 2008.

 Train services

-The station is currently served by S 5 services at 30-minute intervals, hourly services of the Ruhr-Lenne-Bahn (RB 40) and hourly services of the Ruhr-Lenne-Express (RE 16).
-These three services are now operated by DB Regio NRW.
-It is also served by hourly Wupper-Express (RE 4) services, operated by National Express.
+The station is currently served by S 5 services at 30-minute intervals and the Ruhr-Lenne-Bahn (RB 40) at hourly intervals, both operated by DB Regio NRW).
+It is also served by hourly services of the Ruhr-Lenne-Express (RE 16) (operated by VIAS) and the Wupper-Express (RE 4) services, operated by National Express.
 Long-distance passenger services pass through without stopping.
 Freight trains do not regularly operate through the station, because freight trains use the Ruhr Valley line on the other side of the Ruhr.

 The station is also a bus junction and an important point of interchange between rail and urban transport.
 It is served by the express bus route SB38 and city bus lines 541, 553, 555, 591, 592, 593 and 595, operated by Hagener Straßenbahn AG, Verkehrsgesellschaft Ennepe-Ruhr and Busverkehr Rheinland, at hourly intervals.